verowangari/tablesazbi/README.md

 ## Tables
-This is a project of a  website.
-It displayes important information about the business.
-07/11/2021 BY veronica Wangari
+This is a simple web page showing a table.
+BY veronica Wangari

 ## Description
  The website displays a table of people, their age and cities of residence.